Cardiac Rehabilitation: Outpatient Program

 Cardiac rehabilitation (rehab) typically includes an outpatient program.
 This program is one part, or phase, of your cardiac rehab.

-You will take part in a supervised exercise program.
+You will likely take part in a supervised exercise program.

-You will receive information and tools to make lifestyle changes, such as:
+You will receive information and tools to have a heart-healthy lifestyle, such as:

 - Not smoking.

 - Healthy eating.

 - Staying at a healthy weight or losing weight if you need to.

 - Being active.

 - Managing stress.